- Group Tours

 Shibuya is a center for youth fashion and culture, and its streets are the birthplace to many of Japan's fashion and entertainment trends.
 Over a dozen major department store branches can be found around the area, catering to all types of shoppers.
 Most of the area's large department and fashion stores belong to either Tokyu or Seibu, two competing corporations.

-Experience the busiest intersection in Japan and see what it is like to be part of the hustle and bustle of Tokyo by joining one of our Cherry Blossom tours, Anime Japan Tours, or Highlights vacation packages for your next trip!
+Experience the busiest intersection in Japan for yourself and see what it is like to be part of the hustle and bustle of Tokyo during any of our fully-guided Cherry Blossom tours, Anime Tours, or Highlights Japan vacation packages.
+Talk to your travel agent about Japan Deluxe Tours or call us to speak with one of our Japan specialists ready to help plan your next vacation.

 Hachiko - Akita Dog Statue as a Meet up Spot